 - 50% of the revenue earned by videos using one track to the creator fund

-Although participating in the YouTube Partner Program is the only ad-based Shorts monetization option offered by YouTube, it isn’t the only way to earn money as a Shorts creator.
-Here’s a list of ideas to earn money:
+Although participating in the YouTube Partner Program is the only way to earn ad revenue from Shorts, it isn’t the only way to earn money as a Shorts creator.
+Here’s a list of ideas to earn money.

 Sell subscription memberships